shtefanilie/react-native-age-signals/assets/README.md

 # Assets

-Drop the demo recording here as `demo.gif`.
+This is where the demo recording will be.
+TBA

 Record on a real device (iOS 26+ or Android 15+ with Play Store) running the `example/` app so `getAgeRange()` returns a real result.
-The README embeds it via a raw GitHub URL, which only resolves once the file is committed and pushed.